jalberts530/freestyle/planning.md

   4) Abilty to calcuate investment value (GAIN/LOSS) of a particular stock based on various inputs

 **Application Screenshots:**
-Open the Planning Folder to see the application screenshots
+Open the Planning Folder to see the application screenshots.